A-J-Bauer/Sharpi/README.md

 wiring:
  connect a monitor (to HDMI)

-not working if a window manager claimed the display already.
+not working if a window manager is currently claiming the display.

 ```